Vox Cambridge 50 Review

 Vox Cambridge 50 Sound

 Vox has been making some pretty good modelers and the sound is quite good.
 This Cambridge 50 is no different.
-Their VET technology with the use of the Nutube preamp comes pretty close to the tube sound we have come to know and love.
+Their VET technology with the use of the Nutube preamp comes pretty close to a tube sound.

 There are some great clean sounds available from the amp that really have a vintage feel.
-I also found that some overdrive sounds clean up quite nice when the volume is rolled down.
-While using a Fender Telecaster, I was able to get that old school Vox tone quite easily.
+I also found that some overdrive sounds clean up quite nicely when the volume is rolled down.
+While using a Fender Telecaster, I was able to get that old-school Vox tone quite easily.

-Distortion and crunch sounds do have that Vintage Vox feel, the AC30 sound is what I would come to expect the real tube amp to sound and feel like.
-Vox has claimed that there are American and British sounds in the amp, but over all I found the British flavors to be the best sounds.
+Distortion and crunch sounds do have that Vintage Vox feel.
+The AC30 sound is what I would come to expect the real tube amp to sound and feel like.
+Vox has claimed that there are American and British sounds in the amp.
+But I found the British flavors to be the best sounds.

-Over all, the sounds are good in this amplifier.
+The sounds are good in this amplifier.
 I do appreciate the Vox digital amplifiers, they have a good sound and feel to them and are appealing.
-The effects built in are good and for the price of the amp are quite impressive.
+The effects built in are good and the price of the amp is quite impressive.

-The EQ is pretty basic and so there is no mid-control, but overall it responds nicely and for the sounds it’s going after, fits quite well.
-For a modeling amplifier with the hybrid design incorporating Nutube, this amp does it quite well.
+The EQ is pretty basic and so there is no mid-control.
+But it responds nicely and, for the sounds, fits quite well.
+For a modeling amplifier with a hybrid design, this amp does it quite well.

-Yes, there are other modelers on the market that offer more, but if you’re looking for a great Vox tone, this will be your best bet for a simple vintage sounding amplifier at a great price!
+Yes, there are other modelers on the market that offer more.
+But if you’re looking for a great Vox tone, this will be your best bet.
+It’s a simple, vintage-sounding amplifier at a great price!
 I give it a 7 out of 10 for this price point!

 Is the Vox Cambridge 50 loud enough to gig with?